1. General provisions

 6.14.1. the defence shall take place if at least 3 members of the Defence Committee, including the Head of the Defence Committee or the Deputy Head of the Defence Committee, are present;

-6.14.2. as a rule, defence language is the language of the graduation thesis;
+6.14.2. as a rule, defence language is the language of the graduation thesis; Head of the Defence Committee may decide otherwise on the basis of student’s application;

 6.14.3. the defence starts with the graduate’s defence speech which lasts, in the case of Bachelor’s and professional higher education thesis for 8 to 10 minutes, and in the case of Master’s thesis for 10 to 15 minutes;